 How To Check SSD Health Samsung

 If you have a Samsung SSD running on Windows, you can use Samsung SSD Magician Software to monitor the health of your solid-state drive.
-This is freeware provided by Samsung that will provide you with metrics related to read/write speed, temperature, and overall drive health.
+This is freeware provided by Samsung that will provide you with metrics related to read/write speed, temperature, and overall health of the drive.

 It can really do so much more than we could fit in this guide, so your best bet is to install Samsung SSD Magician and explore what it has to offer on your own.